 Stop talking about it!
 Here’s how to make a group getaway actually happen.

 - Think big picture.
 Clarity is important.
 One person’s idea of a retreat might be learning Artic survival skills while another envisions painting mandalas, so it’s key to determine what level of adventure and what types of activities the group is most comfortable with.
 Is there a certain presenter your group of friends would love to hear?
 Would everyone enjoy a creativity retreat?
 Mindfulness and meditation?
 Yoga and vegan food?
-Be honest with each other about budget and expectation, and be fair when it comes to choosing a geographic location.
-If everyone is spread all over the U.S., for example, you might consider rotating: One year your group could do a retreat in the Southwest, and the following year, in the mountains of North Carolina.
+Be honest with each other about budget and expectations, and be fair when it comes to choosing a geographic location.
+If everyone is spread all over the U.S., for example, you might consider rotating: One year your group could do a retreat in the Southwest and the following year head to the mountains of North Carolina.

 - Play to the strengths of your group members.
 Some people are savvy deal shoppers, who nimbly leap from Kayak.com to Priceline to Travelocity and other travel-planning sites, comparing flight prices, departure times, and rental car offers.
 Other people are allergic to that type of thing, but will happily research which guided hikes or ayurvedic treatments the group should sign up for.
 Designate based on people’s interests and skillsets, and tasks will fly off the to-do list.

 - Select one form of communication.
-Decide as a group how you’ll plan your retreat—an email thread?
-A monthly Zoom?—and stick to it.
-Nothing is more annoying than getting endless texts from one person, having to return calls from another, and “didn’t you read Susie’s email?” from still another.
+Decide as a group how you’ll plan your retreat (an email thread?
+A monthly Zoom?) and stick to it.
+Nothing is more annoying than getting endless texts from one person, having to return calls from another, and being asked, “didn’t you read Susie’s email?” from still another.